Harold Bride: RMS Titanic

 The wireless power was almost out when Captain Smith arrived and told the men that they had done their duty and that they were relieved.
 Phillips continued working while Bride gathered some money and personal belongings.
 Bride later remembered being moved by the way Phillips continued working.
 When his back was turned a crew member had sneaked in and was taking Phillips' life vest.
 Bride, outraged at the man's behaviour, attacked the man and might have hit him with an object.
 The water was beginning to flood the wireless room as they both ran out of the wireless room, leaving the motionless crewman where he fell.
 Bride thought the man was "a stoker, or someone from below decks".
 Bride wrote later: "I did my duty.
 I hope I finished [the man].
 I don't know.
 We left him on the cabin floor of the radio room, and he was not moving."
 The men then split up, Bride heading forward and Phillips heading aft.
 This was the last time Bride saw Phillips.

 Bride began helping remove one of the last two lifeboats, Collapsible B, off the roof of the officers' quarters.
 The crew was unable to launch the boat before it was washed off the deck upside down.
 Bride was also washed off the deck and found himself in the sea beneath the overturned boat.
-He swam out from under and climbed onto the boat, on which he and 15 other men were able to survive, although the collapsible was waterlogged and slowly sinking.
+He swam out from under and climbed onto the boat, on which he and around 30 other people were able to survive.
+Throughout the night, under Charles Lightoller's command, Bride and the others on the overturned lifeboat learned to shift their weight with swells to keep the boat afloat for as long as possible, although the collapsible was waterlogged and slowly sinking.
 Bride and the others on B were later assisted into other lifeboats and were eventually taken aboard the RMS Carpathia.